miyazono/emiyazono.github.io/aboutme.md

 # Prior work at Protocol Labs
 ### What was Network Goods:
-- I created and led a team ranging between 10 and 25 people (including contractors) with a budget of up to ~$7M/yr
+- I created and led a team ranging between 15 and 25 people (including contractors) with a budget of up to ~$7M/yr
-- We started and spun out
+- In 2 years, we started and spun out
     - [hypercerts](https://hypercerts.org/)
     - [Funding the Commons](https://fundingthecommons.io/)(conference series)
     - [The Open Impact Foundation](https://openimpact.foundation/)